How to Install VMware Workstation 17 on Linux Mint 21

 Step 5

-Select Microsoft Windows for the platform of the guest operating system that will run on the virtual computer and choose the version “Windows 10 x64”.
+Select Microsoft Windows for the guest operating system platform that will run on the virtual computer and choose the version “Windows 10 x 64”.

 Step 6

-You can choose to install Windows 10 in the default location or you can install it in another location.
+You can choose to install Windows 10 in the default location, or you can install it in another area.
 You can change the default location where the virtual machine will be installed from Edit / Preferences.

 Step 7